 5.4.1.2.2.3 UE successfully authenticates network

-If a USIM is present, the SNN check is successful, the UE shall handle the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [37].
-The USIM shall derive CK and IK and compute the authentication response (RES) using the authentication challenge data received from the ME, and pass RES to the ME.
-The ME shall derive CK’ and IK’ from CK and IK and shall generate KAUSF, KSEAF, and KAMF and MAC as described in 3GPP TS 33.501 [22] and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [31].
+If a USIM is present and the SNN check is successful, the UE shall handle the EAP-request/AKA'-challenge message specified in IETF RFC 5448 [40].
+The USIM shall derive CK and IK and compute the authentication response (RES) using the 5G authentication challenge data received from the ME, and pass RES to the ME.
+The ME shall derive CK’ and IK’ from CK and IK.
+Furthermore, the ME shall generate KAUSF, KSEAF, KAMF and MAC as described in 3GPP TS 33.501 [24] and shall send an EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [40].

-If the EAP-request/AKA'-challenge message contains AT_RESULT_IND attribute, the UE may include AT_RESULT_IND attribute in the EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [37].
+If the EAP-request/AKA'-challenge message contains AT_RESULT_IND attribute, the UE may include AT_RESULT_IND attribute in the EAP-response/AKA'-challenge message as specified in IETF RFC 5448 [40].